lamashree/Project-2/README.md

  - **Google Slide**
  - **Google.fu**
  - **Instructors and TAs**
 ## Contributors
 - **Jessica Sills**
 - **Shreejaya lama**
 - **Stella Kim**
 - **Eric Choi**
 ## Motivations for building Application
-After our team brainstroming session we came in conclusion to build **Cajarilla online Marketplace**.
-Our team members had feeling that after developing this application  we will have enough understaing of online marketplace.
+After our team brainstorming session, we came in conclusion to build **Cajarilla online Marketplace**.
+Our team members had a feeling that after developing this application we will have enough understanding of the online marketplace.
 All we do online purchasing, ordering, and searching for the product that we need.
-So, as our team thought why not developing something that already exist and has large scope in the market.
-This application have bullied targeting to people of the society.
+So, as our team thought why not developing something that already exists and has a large scope in the market.
+This application has bullied targeting people of society.
 ## Areas for future improvements
 - Login and User Authentication
 -  Socket.io chat feature